For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 How do I find my student's grades using my observer account?

 After you receive your username and password, you can log into your account.
-The list of courses will be on the right hand side of the screen.
-Click on the course you would like to check first.
-On the left hand side of the screen, directly below the red tabs there will be a link for "Observer Tools."
-Click on that and then click on "View Grades."
+The list of courses is on the left hand side of the screen.
+Click on the course you would like to observe and then click on “My Grades."

 What if my student needs more help with a course?

 All Keystone courses offer teacher support when students need it.
-Keystone Plus, available for all high school core, AP, and select world language courses, provides additional support.
-Teachers proactively initiate meetings with students and are available during weekly office hours.
 Learning coaches provide regular mentoring and assist with course pacing and scheduling, as well as academic intervention when needed.

 What is considered a full course load?